Agano Party

 The Agano Party (lit.
 'Covenant' or 'Pledge' or 'Promise' or 'Testament' or 'Agreement') is a political party in Kenya.
 It was founded in 2006.
 The current Party Leader is David Mwaure Waihiga, a lawyer by profession.

+History

+The party was established in 2002 with the support of Evangelicals, Pentecostals, and Presbyterians, (including Presbyterian Church of East Africa moderator Rev. David Githii), with Christianity Today describing it as a party 'sympathetic to Christian ideals'.
+Despite this, leadership denied that the party was a 'religious party', although its leader, David Mwaure Waihiga, is an ordained minister.